hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 removeprunedfunds "txid"
   Deletes the specified transaction from the wallet.
 Meant for use with pruned wallets and as a companion to importprunedfunds.
 This will effect wallet balances. sendfrom "fromaccount" "toaddress" amount ( minconf addlocked "comment" "comment_to" ) DEPRECATED (use sendtoaddress).
-Sent an amount from an account to a dash address.
+Sent an amount from an account to a historia address.
 Requires wallet passphrase to be set with walletpassphrase call. sendmany "fromaccount" {"address":amount,...} ( minconf addlocked "comment" ["address",...] subtractfeefromamount use_is use_ps )
   Send multiple times.
 Amounts are double-precision floating point numbers.
 Requires wallet passphrase to be set with walletpassphrase call. sendtoaddress "address" amount ( "comment" "comment_to" subtractfeefromamount use_is use_ps )